tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 This article assumes that you are familiar with:
 - [VM watch Checks, Metrics and Logs](/azure/virtual-machines/azure-vm-watch)
 - [Installing VM watch to Virtual Machines and Scale Sets](/azure/virtual-machines/install-vm-watch?tabs=ARM-template-1%2Ccli-2)
-- VM watch Collector Suite <insert link to collector page here>
+- VM watch Collector Suites <insert link to collector page here>

 ### Access `vmWatchSettings` on Azure Virtual Machines